Luxury Hardware: Why Click & Weight Signal Quality

 Why does heavier metal feel more luxurious?

-The perception of luxury in heavier metal is linked to a cognitive bias known as "haptic weight bias."
+The perception of considered in heavier metal is linked to a cognitive bias known as "haptic weight bias."
 Our brains associate weight with substance, durability, and value.
 A heavier object feels more substantial and permanent, suggesting it was made from solid, high-quality materials rather than cheaper, lighter alternatives.

-The satisfying "thunk" of a luxury car door is a carefully engineered sound.
+The satisfying "thunk" of a considered car door is a carefully engineered sound.
 Automotive engineers spend hundreds of hours tuning the door's acoustics, using a combination of high-density materials, precise latch mechanisms, and sound-dampening insulation to create a sound that conveys solidity, safety, and precision engineering.

 Is brass or stainless steel better for hardware?